meteor/meteor/content/ui-ux.md

 When you subscribe to data in Meteor, it does not become instantly available on the client.
 Typically the user will need to wait for a few hundred milliseconds, or as long as a few seconds (depending on the connection speed), for the data to arrive.
 This is especially noticeable when the app is first starting up or you move between screens that are displaying completely new data.

 There are a few UX techniques for dealing with this waiting period.
-The simplest is simply to switch out the page you are rendering with a generic "loading" page while you wait for all the data (typically a page may open several subscriptions) to load.
+The simplest is to switch out the page you are rendering with a generic "loading" page while you wait for all the data (typically a page may open several subscriptions) to load.
 As an example, in the Todos example app, we wait until all the public lists and the user's private lists have loaded before we try to render the actual page:

 ```html
 {{#if Template.subscriptionsReady}}